Angular Templates — From Start to Source

 Building A Basic *ngIf

 But rendering a template without changing it in any way isn't a very useful structural directive.
 Remove that structural directive and your code has exactly the same behavior.
-However, Angular provides something not-altogether-different from what we started on as a useful utility to hide/show a view based on a boolean's truthiness: ngIf
+However, Angular provides something not-altogether-different from what we started on as a useful utility to hide/show a view based on a boolean's truthiness: ngIf.

-So if we added an input with the same name as the directive (as we did previously) to accept a value to check the truthiness of, added an if
+So if we added an input with the same name as the directive (as we did previously) to accept a value to check the truthiness of, added an if statement to render only if the value is true, we have ourselves the start of an ngIf replacement that we've built ourselves!

-@Directive({ selector: '[renderThisIf]'})export class RenderThisIfDirective implements OnInit { constructor (private templ: TemplateRef<any>, private parentViewRef: ViewContainerRef) { } @Input() renderThisIf: any; // `any` since we want to check truthiness, not just boolean `true` or `false` ngOnInit(): void { if (this.renderThisIf) { this.parentViewRef.createEmbeddedView(this.templ); } }}@Component({ selector: 'my-app', template: ` <label for="boolToggle">Toggle me!</label> <input id="boolToggle" type="checkbox" [(ngModel)]="bool"/> <div *renderThisIf="bool"> <p>Test</p> </div> `})export class AppComponent { bool = false;}
+@Directive({ selector: '[renderThisIf]'})export class RenderThisIfDirective implements OnInit { constructor (private templ: TemplateRef<any>, private parentViewRef: ViewContainerRef) { } @Input() renderThisIf: any; // `any` since we want to check truthiness, not just boolean `true` or `false` ngOnInit(): void { if (this.renderThisIf) { this.parentViewRef.createEmbeddedView(this.templ); } }}@Component({ selector: 'my-app', imports: [RenderThisIfDirective, FormsModule], template: ` <label for="boolToggle">Toggle me!</label> <input id="boolToggle" type="checkbox" [(ngModel)]="bool"/> <div *renderThisIf="bool"> <p>Test</p> </div> `})export class AppComponent { bool = false;}

 Super cool!
 Image we kept developing this structural directive out, but you noticed while running your test (which you should totally have 👀) that toggling the checkbox doesn't actually show anything!
-This is because it's running the check once on ngOnInit
+This is because it's running the check once on ngOnInit and not again when the input changes.
+So let's change that:

-@Directive({ selector: '[renderThisIf]'})export class RenderThisIfDirective { constructor (private templ: TemplateRef<any>, private parentViewRef: ViewContainerRef) { } private _val: TemplateRef<any>; @Input() set renderThisIf(val: TemplateRef<any>) { this._val = val; this.update(); } update(): void { if (this._val) { this.parentViewRef.createEmbeddedView(this.templ); } }}
+@Directive({ selector: '[renderThisIf]'})export class RenderThisIfDirective { constructor (private templ: TemplateRef<any>, private parentViewRef: ViewContainerRef) { } private _val: boolean; @Input() set renderThisIf(val: boolean) { this._val = val; this.update(); } update(): void { if (this._val) { this.parentViewRef.createEmbeddedView(this.templ); } }}

-to listen for input changes, given that we only have one input, but as your directive adds more inputs and you want to maintain the local state, that logic can get more complex.
+You'll notice that I removed the OnInit lifecycle and replaced it with an input setter.
+We could have changed the lifecycle method to use ngOnChanges to listen for input changes, given that we only have one input, but as your directive adds more inputs and you want to maintain the local state, that logic can get more complex.

 Running our tests again, we see that toggling it once now shows the embedded view, but toggling it again after that does not hide it again.
-With a simple update to the update
+With a simple update to the update method, we can fix that:

 update(): void { if (this._val) { this.parentViewRef.createEmbeddedView(this.templ); } else { this.parentViewRef.clear(); }}

-method on the parent view ref to remove the previous view when the value is false.
-Because our structural directive will contain a template only used for this directive, we can safely assume that clear
+Here, we're using the clear method on the parent view ref to remove the previous view when the value is false.
+Because our structural directive will contain a template only used for this directive, we can safely assume that clear will only remove templates created within this directive and not from an external source.

 How Angular Built It